Single-cell Omics Platform (SCOP)

 - Alignment with other single cell RNA-seq data sets.

-Users of SCOP's NGS services are charged for the reagents used for library preparation and sequencing.
+Users of SCOP's single-cell services are charged for the reagents used for library preparation and sequencing.
 SCOP covers all expenses associated with work time and currently SCOP is offering a 30% discount on the total price for all CBMR users.
+Collaborators cover 100% of the reagent cost.

 Above price is 1.25 DKK per cell.
 To hit the magic price of ~1 DKK per cell you need to analyze ~70,000 cells as the sequencing gets cheaper per cell with bigger sequencing kits.